Monthly Archives: October 2015

 28 Amen dico vobis: Sunt quidam de hic stantibus, qui non gustabunt mortem, donec videant Filium hominis venientem in regno suo ”.

 In casting about for a title to this piece, the word “heresy” came to mind, but it was dismissed.
 The word is, of course, sensationalist, but that’s not necessarily a bad thing.
 It was rejected more because it was simply not really accurate.
 Were the title to be more accurate, and more appropriate, the title might read: “Top 10 non-standard and/or controversial positions argued herein”.
 But that is boring, and too long besides.
 The point is, these are things I’ve argued, or at least suggested more than once, that are very different from, or in contradiction to things that “everyone knows” about Jesus, his life, and his career.
-Some of them, I suggest, may never have been argued by anyone who could be considered a legitimate scholar, and certainly not anyone who specialises in NT studies.
+Some of them can perhaps be found in the extensive literature about Jesus, but others, I suggest, may never have been argued by anyone who could be considered a legitimate scholar, and certainly not anyone who specialises in NT studies.

 So these are things, opinions, ideas, theories, theses, positions that you will encounter on these pages if you take the time to read through.
 And they are in no particular order.